 Activities at San Luis Lakes State Wildlife Area

-Biking: Four miles of wide, gravel trails.
+Biking: Thre are four miles of wide, gravel trails.

 Hiking: Share with bike trails or try nearby Zepata Falls for a short hike, or hike up the Sand Dunes for an exhausting morning or afternoon.
+Take in views of the Sangre de Cristo Mountains along the way.

-Hunting: Big game, waterfowl and small game is permitted during established seasons in the wildlife area north of San Luis Lake.
+Hunting: Big game, waterfowl, and small game is permitted during established seasons in the wildlife area north of San Luis Lake.
 The wildlife area is closed annually from Feb 15 until July 15.

-Swimming: Not permitted in lake.
+Swimming: Not permitted in the lake.

 Water Skiing: Permitted if water conditions exist.